 I have commented in the past that a micro fishing rod should be able to handle a 9" brookie when fishing for dace, or a 10" largemouth when fishing for 3" sunnies.

 Not these rods.
 These are diminutive rods for diminutive fish.
 They'll be fine with the dace, darters and baby bluegills, but large bluegills would be too much for the little rods, let alone a bass.
 The brookie below is maybe a 6 or 7 incher, hooked in quiet water.
 The Shimotsuke Miyako bent more than I had thought the rod could bend without breaking.
 I would not want to hook a 9 incher with one.
 For that matter, I don't want to hook another 6 incher!

 A guy I fish with a lot says I always underestimate the capability of rods, but that is not the case with these.
 These are wonderful little rods, but they really are for little fish.
 I've had a customer break two of the Shimotsuke tanago rods (which I no longer carry).
 One was when he hooked a large sunfish.
 The other was when the micro he caught was eaten by a 10" bullhead.
-If there's a good chance you might catch larger than expected fish, the Nissin Sasuke tanago rod or the Air Stage Hakubai 190 would be a better choice.
+If there's a good chance you might catch larger than expected fish, the Air Stage Hakubai 190 or 240 would be a better choice.